Ningreka/EV-Eye/README.md

 ## **Running the benchmark**
 Four metrics are adopted for the dataset evaluation, namely **IoU and F1 score**, **Pixel error (PE) of frame-based pupil segmentation**, **PE of event-based pupil tracking**, **Difference of direction (DoD) in gaze tracking**.
-The **IoU and F1 score** are used to evaluate pupil region segmentation, we use pytorch framework in Python to train and evaluate our DL-based Pupil Segmentation network.
+The **IoU and F1 score** are used to evaluate pupil region segmentation task, we use pytorch framework in Python to train and evaluate our DL-based Pupil Segmentation network.
 The **PE of frame-based pupil segmentation**, **PE of event-based pupil tracking**, **DoD in gaze tracking** implemented through Matlab code.

 #### Download Dataset